Nokia 808 PureView

-On 24 January 2013, Nokia officially confirmed the 808 Pureview to be the last Symbian smartphone.
+The 808 PureView was the last Symbian smartphone from Nokia.
 In July 2013, Nokia released the Lumia 1020, a successor running the Windows Phone operating system common to Nokia's newer products.

+As of 2024, despite larger 1" sensors and processing, modern phone cameras could not provide resolution better than the Nokia 808 PureView, at least in broad daylight.

 PureView Pro camera

 PureView Pro is an imaging technology used in the Nokia 808 PureView device.
 It is the combination of a large 1/1.2 in, very high-resolution 41 MP image sensor with high-performance Carl Zeiss optics.
 The large sensor enables pixel oversampling, which means the combination of many sensor pixels into one image pixel.
 PureView imaging technology delivers high image quality, lossless zoom and improved low light performance (see below).
 It dispenses with the usual scaling/interpolation model of digital zoom commonly used in other smartphones, as well as optical zoom used in most digital cameras, where a series of lens elements moves back and forth to vary the magnification and field of view.
 In both video and stills, this technique provides greater zoom levels as the output picture size reduces.